The Ultimate Care Guide For Dawn Redwood Bonsai Trees

 How Often Should I Water dawn redwood Bonsai?

 A redwood bonsai needs a lot of water in the sun and you should water the tree twice a day in midsummer.
-Remember, the redwood trees cannot tolerate drought conditions.
+Remember, redwood trees cannot tolerate drought conditions.

 Water deeply and wait until the soil surface is dry before watering again.
 It’s best to water early in the morning so that the leaves have time to dry out before evening.